-The IRS failed to act in a timely manner.
-The brief argues that this lack of timeliness qualifies the IRS for the Telecommunications Research and Action Center (“TRAC”) tests for the Tax Court to initiate action.
+The brief argues that the IRS failed to act in a timely manner, and this lack of timeliness qualifies the IRS for the Telecommunications Research and Action Center (“TRAC”) tests for the Tax Court to initiate action.
 Despite the Tax Court’s limited jurisdiction, as the NWC’s amicus brief notes, the Tax Court was “provided direct authority to review ‘any determination’ made by the IRS as to a whistleblower’s application for a mandatory award.”
 The amicus brief accentuates the weight of the court’s decision arguing that,

 “to allow the IRS to delay indefinitely a decision on a mandatory award to a whistleblower, and that failure to act not be subject to review by the Court, would fatally undermine the public interest, Congressional policy, and the law.”

 “A failure to act by the Court will bring great harm to all whistleblowers who in good faith relied on the law and voluntarily submitted information to the IRS, which has resulted in the successful collection of billions of dollars in taxes.”